Facebook Tips & Strategies

 Find a Consistent Posting Schedule

 Consistency is more important than frequency.
-Posting three times a day for one week and then disappearing for two weeks won't work.
+Posting three times a week and then disappearing for two weeks won't help.
 Find a realistic schedule you can stick to.
 For most small businesses or creators starting out, posting three to five high-quality posts per week is a great goal.
-Focus on quality over pure quantity - it’s better to post one fantastic piece of content than three mediocre ones.
+Focus on quality over quantity - it’s better to share one fantastic piece of content than three mediocre ones.

 Be a Host, Not a Broadcaster: Build Your Community